Homophobic Bullying in Schools

 Order now

 Most correlations were found to be small.
 Interaction with LGBT individuals was notably related to both homophobic language at home and homophobic bullying in school.
-Homophobic language at home was found to be remarkably correlated to homophobic opinions.
-Homophobic stances and bullying correlated with both exposure to bullying in school and the opinions of one’s parents.
-Boys only marginally scored higher than girls in how homophobic views and bullying are related to social interaction and homophobic language at home.
-Additionally, adolescents who maintained homophobic stances were more prone to bully someone due to being homosexual.
+Homophobic language at home showed an impressive correlation to homophobic opinions.
+Homophobic stances and bullying were correlated with both exposure to bullying in school and parents' opinions.
+Boys scored only marginally higher than girls in how homophobic views and bullying are related to social interaction and homophobic language at home.
+Moreover, adolescents who maintained homophobic stances were more prone to bully someone due to their homosexuality.

 Results also showed that homophobic attitudes predicted homophobic bullying only in boys, whereas homophobic bullying predicted homophobic attitudes only in girls.
-Additionally, girls exhibited less aggressive behaviors, even when they held negative attitudes about LGBT individuals.
-It was also discussed that students at schools where homophobic bullying was a normality were more likely to imitate these aggressive behaviors.
-Girls’ perceptions of homosexuality are more impressionable from knowing people with either positive and negative perceptions than boys are.
-This means knowing someone who identifies as LGBT is more likely to change female than male perceptions.
-This could be due to more affable personality traits.
-Moreover, homophobic bullying is becoming a more prevalent problem in schools; both the views of one’s family members and socializing with LGBT people can either prevent or encourage this bullying.
+Interestingly, girls exhibited less aggressive behaviors, even when they held negative attitudes about LGBT individuals.
+The study also found that students at schools where homophobic bullying was normalized were more likely to imitate this aggressive behavior.
+Girls' perceptions of homosexuality are more shaped by knowing people with either positive or negative perceptions than boys.
+This means knowing someone who identifies as LGBT is more likely to change female than male perceptions, potentially due to more affable personality traits.
+In conclusion, homophobic bullying is becoming a more pressing issue in schools.
+The views of one’s family members and socializing with LGBT people can either prevent or encourage this bullying.

 The deadline is too short to read someone else's essay